segunolalive/api/docs/README.md

 | 200 OK        | `data`: Retrieved item<br>`meta`: Depends on requested metadata              |
 | 404 Not Found | `message`: Collection doesn’t exist, or item doesn't exist within collection |

-#### Create a new message
+#### Create a new comment

-Create a new message, needs to be related to an a collection.
+Create a new comment, needs to be related to a collection's item.

 ```http
 POST /activity/comment